kmaterna/elastic_stresses_py/README.md

 ## Example 2:
 The code can also be used for larger numbers of source faults and receiver faults.
 The largest we have tried is 10,000 sources and 10,000 receivers.
-That application took about half an hour and the results were re-packaged into something like this:
+That application took about half an hour and the results were compiled into something like this:

 ![NZ](https://github.com/kmaterna/Elastic_stresses_py/blob/master/examples/pngs/nz_example.png)